project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ### 4. Verify the installation.
 List the Helm installation.
 The `STATUS` should be `DEPLOYED`.

-NOTE: The `--wait` parameter in the helm installation command from *step #3* above ensures all resources are deployed and running if the `STATUS` indicates `DEPLOYED`.
+NOTE: The `--wait` parameter in the helm installation command from [Step 3](#3-run-the-installation-using-helm) above ensures all resources are deployed and running if the `STATUS` indicates `DEPLOYED`.
 Installing the Helm Chart without the `--wait` parameter does not ensure all resources are successfully running but may still show a `Status` of `Deployed`.

 The `STATUS` value of `FAILED` indicates all resources were not created and running before the timeout occurred.
 Usually this indicates a pod creation failure is due to insufficient resources to create the Multi-Cluster-App-Dispatcher Controller pod.
 Example instructions on how to adjust the resources requested for the Helm chart are described in the `NOTE` comment of *step #4* above.
 ```